-Until and including December 31, 2023, the Tribe is entitled to operate up to a total of one thousand eight hundred (1,800) Gaming Devices pursuant to the conditions set forth in section 3.0 and sections 4.2 through and including section 5.3.
-Effective January 1, 2024, the Tribe is entitled to operate up to a total of two thousand two hundred fifty (2,250) Gaming Devices pursuant to the conditions set forth in section 3.0 and sections 4.2 through and including section 5.3.
+The Tribe is entitled to operate up to a total of two thousand (2,000) Gaming Devices pursuant to the conditions set forth in section 3.0 and sections 4.2 through and including section 5.3.

 Sec.
 4.2.
 Authorized Gaming Facilities.